-A doula is there to hold the space for you to bring new life into the world.
-Doulas are a source of support and practical information for the transition to motherhood and parenthood and are there to listen, to give confidence and to be without judgement.
+motherhood and parenthood and are there to listen, to give confidence and to be without judgement.
 A doula can help to prepare for the birth you envisage, support you through labour and birth itself as well as being there for the postnatal healing and transitioning period.
-Doulas are often invited to be present for the arrival of a second or third child, as well as a first-baby experience.
+Doulas are often invited to be

-Doulas are not medically trained and do not have any role in clinical or medical diagnosis.
-A doula will suggest things or signpost resources and provide encouragement and emotional support, as well as a continuous presence through the childbearing year, the changes it brings.
-She will be company and support through both the highs and the lows.
+things or signpost resources and provide encouragement and emotional support, as well as a continuous presence through the childbearing year, the changes it brings.
+She will be company and

 A woman may feel she needs a doula for many different reasons.
 Sometimes she is disappointed that continuity does not occur in her prenatal care, and wishes to have someone who 'knows her' involved in the experience.
 Some may have had or heard of a previous traumatic birth, or feel nervous at how birth may unfold and would like a reassuring presence.
 Some women feel overwhelmed at the changes coming and the volume of information available and would like some help in finding the right way for herself.
 Others may have concerns related to gender identification or issues specific to black, asian and minority ethnic mothers.
 In all of these situations and many more a doula may be able to help.